wavefrontHQ/docs/pages/doc/integrations_tas_alerts.md

 ## TAS CLI Command Status

-The total number of times the App SLI Smoke Test Suite fails.
+The total number of times the App SLI Smoke Test Suite has failed.
 With the default thresholds, the alert will fire after 2 consecutive failures.

 The App SLI Smoke Test Suite gets metrics from the TAS for VMs SLI exporter VM, pas-sli-exporter, which tests the functionality of the `cf` CLI (e.g. `cf push`, `cf login`) every 5 minutes.
 These tests are intended to give Platform Operators confidence that Application Developers can successfully interact with and manage applications on the platform.
 The tests will also report a failure if any task takes more than 5 minutes to complete.